microbit-carlos/microbit-bird-activity/docs/activity.md

 react to the world.
 - The `main.py` file is the main code we will be working on.

-There are some comments in both files that should help clarify what things are doing, but you can continue with the activity as we look at different parts in steps.
+Both files have some comments that should help clarify what some of the code is doing, but there is no need to familiarise yourself with these yet, as we'll work through the files as part of this activity.

 The sidebar also have other useful sections:
 - Reference: A place to explore the features of your micro:bit with Python